Jethet/wiki-hh/CSS/generalCSS.md

 affected using CSS, but not the contents of the replaced element itself.
 The only other impact CSS can have on a replaced
 element is that there are properties which support controlling the positioning of the element's content within its box.

+#### Padding and margin

+**Margin** is the whitespace *around* the element **Padding** is the whitespace *inside* the element

+Padding and margin can be set in a number of ways, following a specific order:
+* padding/margin: top right bottom left `padding: 10px 20px 30px 5px`
+* padding/margin: top right/left bottom `margin: 10px 20px 5px`
+* padding/margin: top/bottom right/left `padding: 5px 15px`
+* padding/margin: all `margin: 20px`
+You can also set one specific padding or margin, for example `padding-right: 10px` or `margin-top: 30px`.

 #### Images
 * Always optimise images beforehand (scaling etc.) to have small filesize.
 * `vertical-align: top` will position all images in an image container at the top